Barracuda10/GTANoRandoms/README.md

       <img src="https://github.com/Barracuda10/others/blob/master/MatchmakingSwitch/administrator.png"><br>
     </details>
   </li>
+  <li>This program is based on network so it won't modified game play and game files.</li>
   <li>Due to game default set matchmaking on, this program will automatically turn matchmaking back on while starting it and closing it.</li>
   <li>This program will not work when using VPN or proxy.</li>
   <li>If did correct steps but randoms still join while matchmaking service is off, please click Options->Edit Hosts File, it will pop up a text file, <br>Then check codes in that text file look exactly same to the following codes in picture showed.<br>